goatcorp/faq/development.md

 or through right-clicking the project in VS, going to Add, and then adding an Assembly Reference to the same path.
 Note that you will likely need to still open the `csproj` after doing this to ensure that the path uses `$(AppData)` and not the path specific to your system.

-However, the version of FFXIVClientStructs included with Dalamud is not updated very frequently, and may not feature the latest changes to the GitHub repository.
-To use the latest version, you'll need to pack it into your plugin using a tool like [ILRepack](https://github.com/gluck/il-repack).
+The version of FFXIVClientStructs included with Dalamud is updated with reasonable frequency, and has several patches to ensure that backwards compatibility with existing plugins is not broken.
+You can bundle your own version if you'd like for the latest findings, but be aware that this may make it difficult for you to maintain compatibility with new versions of the game and/or Dalamud.

 ---